ionic-team/ionic-docs/src/content/layout/grid.md

 ### All breakpoints

-To customize a column's width for all devices and screens, add the `col-*` attribute.
-These attributes tell the column to take up `*` columns out of the available columns.
+To customize a column's width for all devices and screens, set the `size` property.
+The value of this property determines how many columns this column should take up out of the total available columns.

 ```html
 <ion-grid>